alankrantas/alankrantas.github.io/README.md

 ### Main

+The structures below are simplified.
+The site may change the structure in or between components based on different breakpoints (576, 768, 922 or 1200 px).

+#### Normal

 | Col              | Col           | Col              |
 | ---------------- | ------------- | ---------------- |
 |                  | `<NameTitle>` |                  |